BettyEhnvall/Mire_chronosequence/README.md

 July point and mire level extraction in Google Earth Engine for the years 2017-2022.
 Point and polygon shapefiles used in the script are provided in the folder "Shapefiles".

-## Whitebow tools
+## Whitebox tools

-Catchment delineation
+Delineation of total and unique mire catchments using scripts from Whitebox tools.